ncbi/vadr/documentation/advbuild.md

 The `v-build.pl` program will create a model from a single INSDC accession and include CDS, gene and mature peptide features.
-However, often using a model built from a single accession is not general enough to allow most high quality sequences from a viral species to pass.
-For example, some other sequences may include an extended CDS that has a different stop codon position from the sequence the model was built from.
+However, a model built from a single accession is often not general enough to allow most high quality sequences for a viral species to pass.
+For example, some other sequences may include an extended CDS that has a different stop codon position from the sequence the model was built from, and these sequences will fail due to fatal alerts related to the different stop codon.
 It is possible to make VADR models more general but it requires some manual effort.

-A good strategy is to take an iterative approach where you:
+A good strategy for building and refining a model library is:

 1. Build a model(s) from representative and well annotated sequence(s) as a starting point.
 These may be RefSeq sequences.